 9-7-25 GOB/UGWA Meeting – Gila Bird Conservation Area

-Attendees: UGWA – Carol Ann and Mike Fugaglia, Dylan Duverge; GOB - Donna Gianoulis, Marty Eberhardt, Marcia Stout, Nancy Coates, Diane Smith, Denise Smith
+Attendees: UGWA – Carol Ann and Mike Fugagli, Dylan Duverge; GOB - Donna Gianoulis, Marty Eberhardt, Marcia Stout, Nancy Coates, Diane Smith, Denise Smith

 The Gila Bird Conservation Area was the topic of the meeting, although grazing monitoring in general was also discussed.
 UGWA plans to submit a grant application, likely this next spring, for the NMED River Stewardship Program to improve the gates and fencing to keep out trespass cattle in the Bird Area.